Outer-crust equations of state for neutron stars: Conclusions

-The EOS tables constructed in this work are publicly available at \url{https://github.com/pkoliogi/Outer-Crust-Equations-of-State} and may be used in future neutron-star studies.
-The present EOSs establish a low-density benchmark for future extensions toward unified neutron-star descriptions, in which the outer crust, inner crust, and core will be treated consistently within the same theoretical framework.
+The EOS tables constructed in this work are publicly available online~\citep{outer_crust_eos}.
+They provide a reliable input for stellar modelling, as well as a low-density benchmark for future developments of unified neutron-star EOSs.